tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 First it makes a copy of EncodedClientHelloInner and copies the legacy_session_id field from ClientHelloOuter.
 It then looks for an "ech_outer_extensions" extension.
 If found, it replaces the extension with the corresponding sequence of extensions in the ClientHelloOuter.
-If any referenced extensions are missing or if "encrypted_client_hello" appears in the list, the server MUST abort the connection with an "illegal_parameter" alert.
+The server MUST abort the connection with an "illegal_parameter" alert if any of the following are true:

-The "ech_outer_extensions" extension is only used for compressing the ClientHelloInner.
-It MUST NOT be sent in either ClientHelloOuter or ClientHelloInner.

-Note that it is possible to implement decoding of the EncodedClientHelloInner in a way that creates a denial-of-service vulnerability.
-Specifically, the server needs to check that each extension in the OuterExtensions list appears in the ClientHelloOuter.
-The naive strategy would require O(N\*M) time, where N is the number of extensions in the ClientHelloOuter and M is the number of extensions in the OuterExtensions list.
-Malicious clients could exploit this behavior in order to cause excessive work for the server, possibly making it unavailable.
-This problem can be mitigated by representing OuterExtensions in a way that allows it to be searched more quickly.
-For example, the runtime can be improved to O(N\*log(M)) by sorting the OuterExtensions and using binary search to access it.
+* Any referenced extension is missing in ClientHelloOuter.

+* "encrypted_client_hello" appears in OuterExtensions.

+* OuterExtensions contains duplicate values.

+* The extensions in ClientHelloOuter corresponding to those in OuterExtensions do not occur in the same order.

+If the cost to decode an EncodedClientHelloInner is disproportionately large in comparison to the input size, a malicious client could exploit this in a denial of service attack.
+Implementations are RECOMMENDED to use the following decoding procedure, which runs in linear time:

+1. Let `i` be zero and `n` be the number of extensions in ClientHelloOuter.

+1. For each extension type, `ext`, in OuterExtensions:

+   * If `ext` is "encrypted_client_hello", abort the connection with an "illegal_parameter" alert and terminate this procedure.

+   * While the `i` is less than `n` and the `i`th extension of ClientHelloOuter does not have type `ext`, increment `i`.

+   * If `i` is equal to `n`, abort the connection with an "illegal_parameter" alert and terminate this procedure.

+   * Otherwise, the `i`th extension of ClientHelloOuter has type `ext`.
+Copy it to the EncodedClientHelloInner and increment `i`.

+Implementations that retain the ClientHelloOuter extension list in serialized form can equivalently replace `i` with a byte offset pointing at the first extension.
+Instead of incrementing `i`, the offset is advanced to the next extension.

 ## Authenticating the ClientHelloOuter {#authenticating-outer}